 - Personal rating: ✭✭✭✭✭ ✭✭✭✭✭

-Despite having over a few hundred 1/72 kits released, RS Models seems to have caught the quarter scale bug pretty well lately, proven with their recent boxings like the Ki-61-II and Fokker D.XXIII, and their latest boxing providing us with the odd looking Caudron-Renault CR.714 gives us another long neglected 1/48 subject to work with.
+Despite having over a few hundred 1/72 kits released, RS Models seems to have caught the quarter scale bug pretty well lately, proven with their recent boxings like the Ki-61-II and Fokker D.XXIII, and their latest boxing providing us with the odd looking Caudron-Renault CR.714, gives us another long neglected 1/48 subject to work with.
 Molded with both fine recessed and raised panel lines and showing not a single trace of flash, the detail on the styrene with this kit is better than many other limited run kits I have laying around (and those are a few).
-There is however no resin or photo-etch included, and there is a thing or two one needs to put in regard before popping the champagne yet.
-The first is that this kit isn’t all that cheap at 35-40 euros, since the second thing is that this kit only consists of only one styrene and one clear sprue with only 45 and three parts respectively.
-Now that does not mean you should write it of yet, since this is a small airplane either way, but one should keep it in mind to prevent disappointment.
+However there is no resin or photo-etch included, and there is a thing or two we need to put in regard before popping the champagne yet.
+The first is that this kit isn’t all that cheap at 35-40 euros, since the second point is that this kit only consists of just one styrene and one clear sprue with only 45 and three parts respectively.
+Now that does not mean you should write it of yet since this is a small airplane either way, but one should keep it in mind to prevent disappointment.